r5n-labs/react-native-otp-inputs/README.md

 ## Description

 `react-native-otp-inputs` is fully customizable, pure JavaScript package, that provides solution for One-time password feature with user friendly events like moving to previous input with backspace or going to next when filled in.
+It supports pasting and otp code into inputs

 #### Supported version of React Native >= 0.53.0